stsyn/createElement/README.md

 - **element** — HTMLElement to be inserted inside of `container`.

 # Notation mode
 Initially designed to singifically reduce amount of code.
-You may omit function word and pass not HTMLElement as in  `createFromNotation(CSS selector, options, childElement1, childElement2...)`, but plain notation array `[CSS selector, options, childElement1, childElement2...]`.
+You may omit function word and pass not HTMLElement as in  `createElement(CSS selector, options, [childElement1, childElement2...])`, but plain notation array `[CSS selector, options, [childElement1, childElement2...]]`.
 You can mix normal mode with Notation mode, when you need to store specific elements in variables.

 Consider two examples: